Kate BystrovaKB

 Storytelling for impact

-That said, literally anything can incorporate a story if you’re intentional about it.
+That said, literally anything can incorporate a story if you’re intentional about it, and good storytelling in advertising should be the goal.
 (I wrote a guide on how you can use storytelling in business here.)
 Advertorials simply give you a bigger wordcount to play with.

 Credibility through association